Academic ranks in the United States: Academic administrators

 America's system of higher education is highly variable, with each of the 50 states and the 6 non-state jurisdictions regulating its own public tertiary institutions, and with each private institution developing its own structure.
 In general, the terms "President" and "Chancellor" are interchangeable (like "Premier" and "Prime Minister"), including the vice presidents, associate and assistant vice presidents, and so on.
 The dominant paradigm is president, vice president, associate vice president, and assistant vice president.

 Some university systems or multi-campus universities use both titles, with one title for the chief executive of the entire system and the other for the chief executives of each campus.
 Which title refers to which position can be highly variable from state to state or even within a state.
 In California, for example, the chief executive officer of the entire California State University system of 23 campuses is called "Chancellor" while the CEO of each individual campus is called "President" — thus, there is an officer called "Chancellor of the California State University", and there is the "President of San Francisco State University".
 In the University of California, by contrast, the terms are reversed — thus, there is the "President of the University of California", and below that person in the hierarchy is the "Chancellor of the University of California, Los Angeles", and so on.
+The term "Vice Chancellor" in US institutions implies a subordinate to the chancellor, in contrast to many other countries in which the Vice Chancellor is functionally the head of the institution.

-The term 'Warden' is almost never used in the United States in an academic sense.
+The term "Warden" is almost never used in the United States in an academic sense.
 Where it is used, it typically means "provost" or "dean".

 Deans may head an individual college, school or faculty; or they may be deans of the student body, or a section of it (e.g., the dean of students in a law school); or they may be deans of a particular functional unit (e.g., Dean of Admissions, or Dean of Records); or they may be deans of a particular campus, or (unusually) of a particular building (e.g., a university with an elaborate performing arts complex might designate a very senior administrative faculty member as "Dean of the [Name] Performing Arts Center".

 Academic department heads and chairs serve the same function, and there may also be associate and assistant department heads or chairs (though this is unusual).
 In medical schools, departments may be divided into sections or divisions by subspecialty, each with its own section chief or division chief.